 If an investment property becomes owner-occupied, it is reclassified as property, plant and equipment.
 Its cost and accumulated amortisation at the date of the reclassification becomes its cost and accumulated depreciation for subsequent accounting purposes.
 When the group decides to dispose of an investment property without development, the group continues to treat the property as an investment property.
-Similarly, if the group begins to redevelop an existing investment property during the redevelopment.
+Similarly, if the group begins to redevelop an existing investment property for continued future use as investment property, it remains an investment property during the redevelopment.